What Should You Avoid in a CV?

 They can catch you at the very beginning.
-So it’s much better to authenticate who you are, what are your true profile, why is you claiming that you are fit for the job.
+So it’s much better to authenticate who you are, what is your true profile, and why are you claiming that you are fit for the job.

-There is nothing to lose if you speak truth and write genuinely about you.
+There is nothing to lose if you speak the truth and write genuinely about yourself.

 To sum up, as a prospective candidate, your utmost duty is to persuade the recruiter or hiring manager so that they can be satisfied.

 Otherwise, they will not open the next page.
-So, be aware of CV mistakes.
+So, be aware of CV mistakes or resume mistakes.